+Summary:

+All companies (13/13) agree to confirm to define a new UE capability for LCG Extension in MAC-ParametersCommon as optional UE capability for IAB-MT.
+Rapporteur proposes with the following:

+Proposal 1 [already agreed] (13/13): Confirm to define a new UE capability for LCG Extension in MAC-ParametersCommon as optional UE capability for IAB-MT.

+For feature group, to further clarify, it is clear that R17 eIAB will be captured in a different section from R16 IAB.
+The question is whether to define a new type of feature group (which is not defined in R16 before) in R17.
+Majority companies (9/13) agree to define a new feature group for LCG extension.
+Rapporteur proposes the following:

+Proposal 2 (9/13): Define a new type of feature group for LCG extension.

-33339393Type-2 and Type-3 RLF Indication
+Type-2 and Type-3 RLF Indication

 It is proposed in [1][4][5] to define UE capabilities for BH RLF detection indication and BH RLF recovery indication.
 However, it is not clear whether to use single UE capability or separate UE capabilities for both RLF indications.
 [5] considers it as single UE capability, as it is unlikely that only one of type 2 and type 3 BH RLF indication is supported by IAB-MT.
 [1] and [4] considers it as two separate UE capabilities.